blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

-Once the script is running properly in background mode, you'll want to check the output of the script, this depends completely on the task at hand however here are some suggestions.
+Once the script is running properly in background mode, you'll want to check the output of the script, this depends completely on the task at hand, however, here are some suggestions:

-- render the output to an image, use an image viewer and keep writing over the same image each time.
+- Render the output to an image, use an image viewer and keep writing over the same image each time.
-- save a new blend file, or export the file using one of Blenders exporters.
+- Save a new blend-file, or export the file using one of Blender's exporters.
-- if the results can be displayed as text - print them or write them to a file.
+- If the results can be displayed as text then print them or write them to a file.

-While this can take a little time to setup, it can be well worth the effort to reduce the time it takes to test changes - you can even have Blender running the script every few seconds with a viewer updating the results, so no need to leave your text editor to see changes.
+While this can take a little time to setup, it can be well worth the effort to reduce the time it takes to test changes.
+You can even have Blender running the script every few seconds with a viewer updating the results, so no need to leave your text editor to see changes.